modulix/gwss/README.md

 ```

 #### services
-The <b>./service</b> directory contain some examples, to be able run them, you need also to download this modules :
+The <b>./service</b> directory contain some examples, to be able run them, you need also to download this modules [facultative].
+You can skip if you inteend to create your own services :
 * stats
 	* [geoIP]()
 	* [pygal](http://www.pygal.org/en/latest/index.html) (with [pygal_maps_world](http://www.pygal.org/en/latest/documentation/types/maps/pygal_maps_world.html))